czDamian/mywaitlist/README.md

 ## DAPPERA WAITLIST

-Experience the future of web3 with Dappera [Website](https://dappera.io).
-Website created and designed by Damian
+Experience the future of web3 with Dappera [Visit Website](https://dappera.io).

 ## TECHNOLOGIES USED